Dear Familia and Comunidad:

 Reporting incidents of anti-Asian racism is important, so if you hear or see an incident of anti-Asian hatred, you should report it.
 If this happens on campus, it should be reported here: https://deanofstudents.stanford.edu/acts-intolerance-protocol.
 If it happens elsewhere, you should report the incident here: https://stopaapihate.org.

 We stand in solidarity with Asian and Asian American communities, and especially with support and love for our friends and familia at the Asian American Activities Center (A3C), who have compiled a list of community resources here.

 For those impacted, we hope you are able to prioritize your well-being today and practice self-care.
 We invite you to reach out to El Centro staff should you need anything.
 STOP THE HATE.

-Elvira, Margaret, and Jacob ❤
+Elvira, Margaret, Jacob and El Centro Staff

 Stanford public health study includes the research of El Centro's Graduate Scholar-in-Residence David Gonzalez.

 Shannen Torres, '21, was among the new Lyric McHenry Community Arts Fellows announced by Stanford's Institute for Diversity in the Arts.